-- Exclusions listed below:

-- Real estate leases

-- 2. Training classes sponsored by professional organizations when payment is made directly to the professional organization sponsoring the training class

-- 3. Conference registrations

-- 4. Honoraria

-- 5. Award of grants by agencies and institutions to public bodies or tax exempt non-profit charitable organizations.
+- Point of sale charge card purchases that are made at the site of the sale and picked up by the individual card holder (SPCC). - Or - Exclusions listed below: - 1.
+Real estate leases - Professional organizational membership dues and training classes sponsored by the professional organizations when payment is made directly to the professional organization sponsoring the training class in a like occupation charged with educating, certifying or lobbying - 3.
+Conference registrations - 4.
+Honoraria - 5.
+Award of grants (disbursement of grant funds) by agencies and institutions to public bodies or tax exempt non-profit charitable organizations.
 This exception does not apply to the expenditure of grant funds by agencies and institutions for the purchase of goods and/or services.

-- 6. Public utilities (electric, natural gas, water, sewer, phone, cable)

-- 7. Express Delivery Services

-- 8. Voyager (fuel) charge card purchases

-- 9. Individual Travel and Lodging

-- a.
-Group (i.e. two or more individuals) travel up to \$50,000 per group travel event

-- b.
-Group travel-related lodging

-- 10. Business and/or financial transactions to which public procurement regulations do not apply.
-Examples include debt service payments, Medicare and Medicaid payments, and child support payments.
+Governing Rules §5:A-J - 6.
+Public utilities (electric, natural gas, water, sewer, phone, cable) - 7.
+Purchases made using the DPS statewide contract for Express Delivery Services - 8.
+Voyager (fuel) charge card purchases - 9.
+Individual Travel and Lodging - a.
+Group (i.e., two or more individuals) travel up to \$50,000 per group travel event - b.
+Group travel-related lodging - 10.
+Business and/or financial transactions to which public procurement regulations do not apply.
+Examples include eVA Fees, debt service payments, Medicare and Medicaid payments, and child support payments.

-Previously exempted purchases must now be entered in eVA using PO Type X02.
-This is a MANDATORY requirement from the State to enhance transaction transparency, analysis and reporting:
+Previously exempted purchases must now be entered in eVA using PO Type X02 (Purchase Order Category XO2).
+This is a MANDATORY requirement from the State to enhance transaction transparency, analysis, and reporting. eVA purchase orders are to be issued prior to contractors performing any work: